aamodpant15/heap/README.md

 > `my_heap = MaxHeap(A, lambda (a,b): a[1] > b[1])`

-This lambda function compares the second element of each tuple, and returns True if the first is greater than the second
+This lambda function compares the second element of each tuple, and returns True if the first is greater than the second.

+Likewise, one needs to provide this function if while calling the heapsort function as well.
+Since it needs to pass on the value to MaxHeap class.

 ### Class variables
 1. `self.heap`: Store the heap as a list